What will I learn?

 For the most part, yes.
 This is the result of all of the things mentioned previously in this article.
 If a piece of wood is selected to become a solid top for an acoustic, chances are it’s of the highest quality, in every respect.
 It’ll look beautiful, for starters, meaning a lengthy selection process with eagle-eyed precision for flaws.
 It’ll also sound excellent, as we’ve discussed – solid tops are something of a tonal holy grail for acoustic luthiers.
 Finally, the wood used for solid tops tends to be ethically sourced from a sustainable supplier.
 This ensures that the wood is of excellent quality, that the trees are in good health and that the company does their bit to protect the environment.

 We did say for the most part – many manufacturers manage to strike the balance between quality and affordability.
-A couple of good examples would be UK company Faith Guitars and the team behind Marcus Miller basses, Sire.
-Both of these brands understand the tonal importance of top woods, and the importance of making sure every player is catered for.
+Companies like Alvarez, Faith Guitars and Sire understand the tonal importance of top woods, and the importance of making sure every player is catered for.
 Many of these guitars are well under £1000, each one with its own solid top.
 This means brilliant sound, stunning looks and a sensible price tag – pretty good deal if you ask us!